jresearchsoftware/open-gavka/README.md

 `mvn package`

-Two files api.war and gavka.war will be
+Two files *api.war* and *gavka.war* will be under _api.app/target_ and _gwt.app/target_ directories.
+Those files can be deployed to tomcat or other server.
+Two environment variables must be specified

+* bootstrap.servers
+* schema.registry.url

 ### How to Run with Docker ###